hpcarcher/2014-07-21-cranfield/archer/sessions/Make.md

 See [the purpose of Make](MakePurpose.png).

-Build tools:
+Build scripts:

 * Automate repetitive tasks.
 * Reduce errors.
-* Free up time to do research.

-Built scripts document:

-* How your software is built.
-* How your data is created.
-* How your reports are formed.
+* Document how software is built, data is created, graphs are done, papers formed.
-* Dependencies between your analysis programs, input and configuration data, and output data.

-Build scripts are programs:

-* Use meaningful variable names.
-* Provide useful comments.
+* Document dependencies between code, scripts, tools, inputs, configurations, outputs.
-* Separate configuration from computation.
+* Are code so use meaningful variable names, comments, and separate configuration from computation.
-* Keep under revision control.
+* Should be kept under revision control.
-* Treat them with same respect you give any program.